 - 1 lb Jumbo Shrimp Deveined and shelled

-- 1 tsp Tony Chachere's Seasoning or to taste
+- 1 teaspoon Tony Chachere's Seasoning or to taste

-- 4 tbsp Avocado Oil or other mild flavored oil suitable for high temps
+- 4 tablespoon Avocado Oil or other mild flavored oil suitable for high temps

 - 1 pint Cherry Tomatoes